teamclouday/DataImputation/README.md

 # Data Imputation Research

 In the process of machine learning, input data always plays an essential role in the model training
 However, real world data is usually not perfect.
-Very often part of the dataset is missing.
+Very often a ML algorithm trained on the data is biased.
-This repo is created to research on different methods of data replacing and guessing, and their according effect to several well-known machine learning algorithms.
+This repo is created to research on different methods of data imputation techniques, and their according effects to machine bias produced by several popular ML algorithms.

-Specifically, this research is trying to find out how the missing data would make the output of machine learning algorithms "biased".

 ------

 ### Main Variables
 1. The methods of generating missing data entries
+   * Missing Completely At Random
+   * Missing At Random
+   * Missing Not At Random
 2. The methods of guessing a missing data entry
+   * Mean Imputation
+   * Similar Imputation (KNN)
+   * Multiple Imputation
-3. Different machine learning algorithms to test on
+3. Different machine learning algorithms
+   * Logisitic Regression
+   * Multi-Layer Perceptron
+   * Decision Tree
+   * Random Forest
+   * SVM (linear)
+   * K-Nearest Neighbors
+4. Several popular biased datasets

 ------